-Similarly, a 21 January 2007 New York Times magazine article on Sanders reported that Sanders’ father Eli came from Poland and “saw his family wiped out in the Holocaust,” but did not state that Eli Sanders himself was a Holocaust survivor:
+Similarly, a 21 January 2007 New York Times magazine article on Sanders reported that Sanders’ father Eli came from Poland and “saw his family wiped out in the Holocaust,” but it did not specifically state that Eli Sanders was himself a Holocaust survivor:

-On 25 July 2015, the Sanders for President campaign released a five-minute long video spot titled “Progress,” in which (at the 30-second mark) Sanders briefly stated that his mother was born in New York (not Poland) and had died young:
+On 25 July 2015, the Sanders for President campaign released a five-minute long video spot titled “Progress,” in which (at the 30-second mark) Sanders briefly stated that his mother was born in New York (not Poland) and had died at a relatively young age (: